Ozona in Crockett County, Texas — The American South (West South Central)

 Erected 1963 by The State of Texas.
 (Marker Number 1992.)

 Location.
 30° 42.624′ N, 101° 12.079′ W. Marker is in Ozona, Texas, in Crockett County.
-Marker is at the intersection of 11th Street (State Highway 466) and Avenue E (State Highway 163), on the left when traveling east on 11th Street.
+It is at the intersection of 11th Street (State Highway 466) and Avenue E (State Highway 163), on the left when traveling east on 11th Street.
 Marble slab in the park across from the old Courthouse.
 Touch for map.
 Marker is in this post office area: Ozona TX 76943, United States of America.
 Touch for directions.

 The nearby Pecos and Rio Grande Rivers were the lifeblood of this pre-Civil War frontier post.
 These waters made it a necessary stop for the dusty and parched columns of the Texas Confederate San Antonio column marching west in 1862.

-Photographed By Julie Szabo, February 24, 2008
+Photographed by Julie Szabo, February 24, 2008

 3. Fort Lancaster C.S.A.
 Marker